meow6969/l4d2-things/meow_pink_lens_flares_fx/README.md

 # meow pink lens flares

 ### this is the [pink lens flares fx mod by sephora](https://steamcommunity.com/sharedfiles/filedetails/?id=2823948884) but with mip maps disabled

+mip maps lower the resolution of a texture depending on the graphics settings of the game
+i dont think this is a good thing for lens flares and stuff since they are not very large textures in first place and they are not present that much in the game
+they also look much worse with mip maps enabled since they are usually a gradient

 ### [download the vpk](https://github.com/meow6969/l4d2-things/raw/refs/heads/master/meow_pink_lens_flares_fx.vpk)